 - On your Linux client machine, open Terminal.

 - Enter the below command and submit your password if prompted.sudo visudo

 - Use the arrow keys to navigate through the file and locate a line that looks like one of the lines listed below.
 The first line gives an individual user permission to use sudo.
 The second line gives all members of a group permission to use sudo.
 Note the "%" before the group name.
 Common groups to have sudo rights are sudo and wheel.username ALL=(ALL) ALL%groupname ALL=(ALL) ALL

-- Use the arrow keys to move the cursor and press Enter to insert a new line.
+- Press "i" to enter insert mode, use the arrow keys to move the cursor and hit Enter to insert a new line.
 It is not recommended to remove existing lines from the file.
 Instead, add "#" to the start of a line to make the system ignore that line.
 This way, no information can be deleted by mistake.

-- Type ":wq" and press Enter to save and exit the editor.
-To exit the editor without saving, press Escape and then press Ctrl+Z.
+- Type the below and hit Enter to save and exit the editor.
+To exit the editor without saving, hit Escape and then hit Ctrl+Z.:wq

 - Within Lansweeper, rescan the client machine with the user account you granted sudo rights to.
 The LinuxNoSudoRights errors should now be resolved.